 Use Cases

-1. Automated selection of Suppliers based on risk identification.
+Automated Supplier Selection based on risk identification.

 4. Identification and Prediction of deceptive practices in the supply chain.